1. Home

 As a nursing student, you must learn several skills, such as nursing diagnosis and care plan.
 That's why our article today explores imbalanced nutrition nursing diagnosis.
 In case you need help writing a nursing diagnosis, place an order for our services.

 Nursing diagnosis is practiced by nurses to identify the signs and symptoms of a condition and make interventions for the patient.
-However, physicians are the one who identifies a condition and gives definitive treatment.
-So, before the medical diagnosis or after, a nurse will help a patient's situation become bearable, thus improving their quality of life.
+However, physicians identify a condition and give definitive treatment.
+So, before or after a medical diagnosis, a nurse will help a patient's situation become bearable, thus improving their quality of life.

 What is Nutritional Imbalance?

-Nutritional imbalance can be caused by the inability of the body to absorb nutrients from food or having fewer nutrients in food, that is, a poor diet.
-So, your diet can have either more or fewer nutrients, thus causing an imbalance.
+Nutritional imbalance can be caused by the body's inability to absorb nutrients from food or by a poor diet.
+Your diet can have either more or fewer nutrients, thus causing an imbalance.
 High and low nutrients lead to unpleasant side effects and conditions that can cause severe diseases.

 Some conditions that may arise from imbalanced nutrition include night blindness, anemia, obesity, and weak bones and muscles.

-There are two forms of imbalanced nutrition that we are going to discuss in this article; less than the body requirements and more than the body requirements.
-Under each, we will handle the features, related factors, outcomes, nursing assessment, and interventions.
+This article will discuss two forms of imbalanced nutrition: less than the body requirements and more than the body requirements.
+We will handle the features, related factors, outcomes, nursing assessment, and interventions under each.

 If you want to write a nutritional imbalance lab report, we offer quality writing services.
 Again, we also have an article that can guide you on how to write a lab report.